RoshithPulikkal/SQL-Project-Consumer-Goods-Ad-hoc-Insights/README.md

 ---

 ## Project Presentation
-The insights derived from this project will be presented through:
+The insights derived from this project is presented through:
-* **Visualizations:** Using tools like Power BI and Excel for interactive dashboards and charts.
+* **Visualizations:** Using Power BI.
 * **Presentation Deck:** A PowerPoint presentation summarizing the key findings and recommendations.
-* **Video Walkthrough:** A video presentation, to be shared on LinkedIn, showcasing the problem-solving approach, SQL queries, visualizations, and overall insights.

 This comprehensive approach aims to clearly demonstrate the data analysis process from raw data to actionable business intelligence.